-Notes to the Financial Statements For The Financial Period Ended 31 March 2023
+Notes to the Financial Statements For The Financial Period Ended 31 December 2023

-2.9.
-Financial assets and financial liabilities - Continued Modifications to financial assets and financial liabilities - Continued
+Modifications to financial assets and financial liabilities - Continued

 Financial Liabilities

 The Bank modifies a financial liability when its terms are modified, and the cash flows of the modified liability are significantly different.
 In such case, a new financial liability based on the modified terms is recognized at fair value.
 The difference between the carrying amount of the old financial liability and the new financial liability on the modified terms is recognized in profit and loss.